The point

 It turns out the parallel postulate is true in Euclidean geometry (the flat paper geometry we learn in school) but false in other geometries.
 These other geometries were discovered by Gauss, Bolyai, Riemann and Lobachevsky, not in that order.
 I have to add a note here by Roger Penrose:

 It is, however, the conventional standpoint (somewhat unfair, in my opinion) to deny [Heinrich] Lambert the honor of having first constructed non-Euclidean geometry, and to consider that (about half a century later) the first person to have come to a clear acceptance of a fully consistent geometry, distinct from that of Euclid, in which the parallel postulate is false, was the great mathematician Carl Friedrich Gauss.
-(The Road To Reality, Roger Penrose, 44)
+(Penrose 2005)

 “over 1000 books” is from page 59 of a terrific book called The Poincare Conjecture by Donal O’Shea (this book also mentions the second most-read book and Lincoln).